johndovern/reverse-gitignore/README.md

-more likely, if i have failed to explain it properly, then please see the directories and files in this repo to get an idea of how this all works. reversing the way the .gitignore file works may seem strange, pointless, or as a way to simply make one waste their time. however, i think that this is really is a great way to add a layer of security to you dotfiles repo. accidently adding an ssh key or private picture does not sound fun to me. if you still have a hard time understanding how this all looks in action, checkout my dotfiles. each .gitignore file is tracked (this makes installing on new machines a breeze) and should give you an idea of how this looks in action. there isn't a single file there that i did not explicity add through a .gitignore file. i run git add . whenever i've got a new file to track, no more
+more likely, if i have failed to explain it properly, then please see the directories and files in this repo to get an idea of how this all works. reversing the way the .gitignore file works may seem strange, pointless, or as a way to simply make one waste their time. however, i think that this really is a great way to add a layer of security to you dotfiles repo. accidently adding an ssh key or private picture does not sound fun to me. if you still have a hard time understanding how this all looks in action, checkout my dotfiles. each .gitignore file is tracked (this makes installation and maintence on new machines a breeze) and should give you an idea of how this looks in action. there isn't a single file there that i did not explicity add through a .gitignore file. i run git add . whenever i've got a new file to track, no more